 Fingers and toes are typically the first to get cold, but don’t overlook head protection.
 Ski helmets have hit the mainstream now, and in addition to providing safety in a crash, they are generally quite warm and comfortable.
-That said, on very frigid days or for those that run cold (especially in the ears), you can opt to add a thin beanie or balaclava underneath for a boost in insulation.
+That said, on very frigid days or for those who run cold (especially in the ears), you can opt to add a thin beanie or balaclava underneath for a boost in insulation.
 But keep in mind that you want to retain a snug fit to allow your helmet to do its job, so avoid bulky and overly thick knit hats.

 Another ski helmet feature that factors into warmth is an adjustable ventilation system.
 Found on high-end lids like Smith’s popular Vantage, these allow you to open the vents to avoid overheating and sweating too much on the downhill or a sidecountry hike.
 This plays into warmth because standing in the lift line or riding the chair with wet hair can quickly give you the chills.
 Plus, for when you want to retain as much heat as possible, it’s quick and easy to shut the openings.
-And a final tip: in wet and rowdy conditions, throw your waterproof ski jacket hood on over your helmet to provide yet another insulating layer to maximize comfort.
+And a final tip: In wet and rowdy conditions, throw your waterproof ski jacket hood on over your helmet to provide yet another insulating layer to maximize comfort.

 5. Cover Exposed Skin